- “The KJV is the only Bible that isn’t copyrighted!”

 R.B.
 Ouellette wrote what is, in my opinion, one of the best of the books defending the KJV.
 I respect him, and his work for the gospel, greatly.
 I quote him here because he’s in a different category than the kind of internet propaganda making such claims that one can find so easily.
 And I always believe in dealing with the best forms of an argument.
 That’s why I interacted with his work here, rather than with the scores of “crazies” that would have made easy targets.
 In fact, we used his book as a required text in Grad School at the Fundamentalist Bible College I attended.
 Many who defend the KJV are kind, gracious, well-meaning believers who love God.
 I count many of them my friends.
 But they often end up repeating the claims of a more radical wing of KJV defenders, without bothering to research whether such claims are true.
 They typically are not malicious – they simply have neglected their biblical responsibility to “prove all things” (I Thess.
 5:19-22).
 I suspect this is one such example, where otherwise intelligent people are simply repeating absurd claims without bothering to check them out.
 My guess is that Ouellette is simply repeating here what he has read and assumed true, without really bothering to verify it.
 Ouellette writes, in a lists of “false statements,” these words about the KJV, “False Statement: The King James Bible is copyrighted,” [Bold original] and then strangely, proceeds to contradict himself and show that his statement is actually not a false one, and that the KJV is in fact copyrighted.
 He claims that the copyright on the KJV is only to protect the text, and asserts that, “This entire approach is different from the copyrights held today on modern Bible versions.
 The modern versions are tightly controlled by secular publishing companies for the primary purpose of revenue” (R. B. Ouellette, A More Sure Word, pg.
 149).
 But he is grossly mistaken at almost every point here.

-First, as Oullette would construe it at least, Cambridge University Press is also a “secular publishing company,” whose copyright on the KJV (which we will examine below) produces revenue.
+First, as Oullette would construe it at least, Cambridge University Press has a copyright on the KJV (which we will examine below) which produces revenue.
 His language, intended to be pejorative, sets a double standard.
 Second, his statement about modern versions being tightly controlled for the primary purpose of revenue is an unforgivable generalization.
 He cannot see the motives of every publisher.
 He cannot even see the motives of any publisher.
 He is not God.
 Such incredibly sweeping statements are false and unwarranted accusations, being made without multiple evidences provided.
 Accusations such as this should not be made lightly.
 Biblically, one should not believe such a statement until documented evidence from every single modern version is produced (see Deut.
 19:15).
 But beyond even these basic problems with his claims, standing behind them lies a serious ignorance of basic facts of history, to which we now turn.

 The Greedy Printers Of The KJV